 Power: To turn on and off.

-Arrows: To change direction of the nodes, from clockwise to counterclockwise and vice versa.
+Arrows: To change the direction of the nodes, from clockwise to counterclockwise and vice versa.

 Three red wavy lines: To turn on or off the heat activation.